lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Security Considerations

 - GateSeal V2 must remain single-use.
+- The set of sealables is predetermined per protocol module at deployment, so the committee does not need to decide which contracts to pause during an incident.
-- Prolongation is only possible for unused and unexpired contracts, and must be performed within the prolongation window.
+- Prolongation is only possible for unused and unexpired contracts, and it must be performed within the prolongation window.
-- Signature-based prolongation actions double as committee drills.
-Only unused and unexpired contracts may be prolonged, and only within the prolongation window.
+- Prolongation actions serve as implicit liveness checks for the committee.

 ## Failure Modes

-- If the committee fails to prolong within the window or uses all prolongations, the GateSeal expires, requiring redeployment.
-However, the DAO Ops Reserve provides a safety buffer during which the DAO can deploy a replacement GateSeal to ensure continued protection.
+- If the committee fails to prolong within the window or uses all prolongations, the GateSeal expires, requiring replacement.
+However, the DAO Ops Reserve provides a safety buffer during which the DAO can deploy a new GateSeal instance to ensure continued protection.

 ## Copyright